What do you need to know about American Heart Month?

 The first-ever American Heart Month was proclaimed by former President Lyndon B. Johnson through his Proclamation 3566 on December 30, 1963.
 After the proclamation, the first American Heart Month was held in the month of February 1964.

-The joint resolution which requests that the American Heart Month be established as an annual event was filed by The Congress.
-American Heart Month was instituted during a time when the majority of the deaths in the United States was rooted in cardiovascular illness.
+The joint resolution which requests that the American Heart Month be established as an annual event was filed by Congress.
+American Heart Month was instituted during a time when the majority of the deaths in the United States were rooted in cardiovascular illness.

 The main goal of this month-long celebration is to raise awareness regarding the alarming effect that cardiac illness has on Americans for decades.

-Citizens must be aware that heart problems, which is caused by several factors, is the top killer illness in the country.
+Citizens must be aware that heart problems, which are caused by several factors, are the top killer illness in the country.
 Despite its history that has caused a vast demise, cardiac illness can be managed and prevented.
 In order to do so, there are some measurements that a person must often check, which are as follows:

-Despite multiple decades’ worth of campaigns that ushers the promotion of better cardiac health, heart diseases are still the prime cause of death in the country.
+Despite multiple decades’ worth of campaigns that usher the promotion of better cardiac health, heart diseases are still the prime cause of death in the country.